The English language has a wacky and obscure assortment of idioms containing “Dutch.”

 You may have been subjected to this prank and know what it is.
 But for those of you that don’t, a Dutch oven refers to when you fart in bed and then pull the blankets over your bed-mates head to seal in the smell.

-The phrase does have seem legitimacy, although in a less immature form.
+The phrase does have some legitimacy — although in a less immature form.
 A real Dutch oven is a fantastic cooking device that has a secure and well-fitted lid.
 The lids don’t just sit on top but have an edge that helps to retain heat.

 Feature Image: kaicho20/Pixabay

-Editor’s Note: This article was originally published in October 2016, but was fully updated in March 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in October 2016, and was fully updated in August 2021 for your reading pleasure.